eclipse-kura/kura/docs/core-services/container-orchestration-provider-usage.md

 If the image digest is present, the container is allowed to proceed without interference, otherwise it is immediately stopped and deleted from the host system.

-A similar behavior is performed when at Kura startup (or if a user starts the enforcement monitor at runtime) there are already containers in the container descriptors list (whether they are started or stopped): when the enforcement is activated, it extracts the digests from the above containers and compares them with those in the allowlist.
+A similar behaviour is performed at Kura startup or when the enforcement is enabled at runtime: if there are already containers on the device (whether they are started or stopped) and the enforcement is activated, Kura extracts the digests from the containers and compares them with those in the allowlist.
 Again, containers that have been created from images whose digests are in the allowlist will be left intact, otherwise they will be stopped and deleted from the descriptors list.

 The verification is performed by intersecting the list of digests extracted by the containers and the one provided in the configuration: in this way, an empty intersection will result in a failing verification, while a non-empty one means that the image digests is equal to one of the allowlist entries.